naqslab/naqs_devices/README.md

 user_devices = naqs_devices
 ```

-Note that previously it was required to place this repository in the `userlib` directory in your labscript install, but now this repository can be anywhere.
+Note that previously it was required to place this repository in the `userlib`
+directory in your labscript install, but now this repository can be anywhere.

 ### Installation ###

-After adding the above, navigate to where you have placed this directory and:
+After adding the above, navigate to this directory and:

 * Ensure you are in your labscript environment